 \section{Abstract}

 One of the greatest success stories of randomized algorithms for linear algebra has been the development of fast, randomized algorithms for highly overdetermined linear least-squares problems.
-However, none of the existing algorithms is backward stable, preventing them from being deployed as drop-in replacements for existing \QR-based solvers.
-This paper introduces FOSSILS, a fast, provably backward stable randomized least-squares solver.
-FOSSILS combines iterative refinement with a preconditioned iterative method applied to the normal equations, and it converges at the same rate as existing randomized least-squares solvers.
+However, none of the existing algorithms is backward stable, preventing them from being deployed as drop-in replacements for existing QR-based solvers.
+This paper introduces sketch-and-precondition with iterative refinement (SPIR) and FOSSILS, two \emph{provably} backward stable randomized least-squares solvers.
+SPIR and FOSSILS combine iterative refinement with a preconditioned iterative method applied to the normal equations and converge at the same rate as existing randomized least-squares solvers.
 This work offers the promise of incorporating randomized least-squares solvers into existing software libraries while maintaining the same level of accuracy and stability as classical solvers.